andya17/andya17.github.io/_pages/gis.md

 I will link to the web app when it has been finalized.

 ## International Association for the Study of the Commons Web Map
-As a project for Dr. Charles Schweik of UMass Amherst, I am developing a web app to help attendees navigate the International Association for the Study of the Commons 20th Biennial Conference, to be held at UMass Amherst in June 2025.
-To create the map, I am georeferencing floor plans of buildings at which conference presentations are to be held within ArcGIS Pro and will subsequently share the map to ArcGIS Online.
+As a project for Dr. Charles Schweik of UMass Amherst, I am developing a web app to help attendees navigate the International Association for the Study of the Commons [20th Biennial Conference](https://2025.iasc-commons.org/), to be held at UMass Amherst in June 2025.
+To create the map, I am georeferencing floor plans of campus buildings at which conference presentations are to be held within ArcGIS Pro and will subsequently share the map to ArcGIS Online.

 I will link to the web app when it has been finalized.